awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 For more information, see [Automatically Upgrading the Minor Engine Version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.AutoMinorVersionUpgrades)\.

 **Note**
-A PostgreSQL upgrade doesn't upgrade any PostgreSQL extensions\.
+A PostgreSQL upgrade doesn't upgrade PostgreSQL extensions\.
 To upgrade extensions, see [Upgrading PostgreSQL Extensions](#USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades)\.

 ## Upgrading PostgreSQL Extensions<a name="USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades"></a>

-A PostgreSQL engine upgrade doesn't upgrade any PostgreSQL extensions\.
-To update an extension after a minor version upgrade, use the `ALTER EXTENSION UPDATE` command\.
+A PostgreSQL engine upgrade doesn't upgrade most PostgreSQL extensions\.
+To update an extension after a version upgrade, use the `ALTER EXTENSION UPDATE` command\.

 **Note**
 If you are running the `PostGIS` extension in your Amazon RDS PostgreSQL DB instance, make sure that you follow the [PostGIS upgrade instructions](https://postgis.net/docs/postgis_installation.html#upgrading) in the PostGIS documentation before you update the extension\.